Mary Elizabeth Brown: Death

+Legacy

 The Brown Fellowship at the University of Sydney

 The Equity fellowships were introduced by the university in 2009.
 The Brown Fellowship is one of these, named after Mary Elizabeth Brown.
 The aim of the Brown Fellowships is to assist university researchers, both male and female, whose careers have been interrupted by the undertaking of sustained primary caring duties.
 The Brown fellowship provides substantial relief from teaching and administrative responsibilities and allows Fellows to focus on their research while re-establishing or enhancing their academic research careers.